Health Resources and Links

 Living Well with COPD is a website that you can register for free and access information, education & support to the newly diagnosed as well as the veterans of this disease, their families & caregivers.

-The Canadian Diabetes Association works in communities across the country to promote the health of Canadians and eliminate diabetes through our strong nationwide network of volunteers, employees, healthcare professionals, researchers, partners and supporters.
+Diabetes Canada works in communities across the country to promote the health of Canadians and eliminate diabetes through our strong nationwide network of volunteers, employees, healthcare professionals, researchers, partners and supporters.

 The Bulimia Anorexia Nervosa Association (BANA) is a not-for-profit, registered charity, community-based organization committed to the provision of specialized treatment, education and support services for individuals affected directly and indirectly by eating disorders.